 - I. Administrative Hillside Chair Review: The Applicant shall submit a completed application and the required fees to the Town.
-Proposed accessory structures and additions may be reviewed by the Hillside Building Committee Chair provided the proposed improvements do not: (i) exceed or increase the building height of the main residence greater than six(6) feet; (ii) increase the existing building Footprint by more than 100 square feet; (iii) create more than 100 square feet of additional Disturbed Area; (iv) increase the length of walls by more than 15 lineal feet; (v) propose a significant addition of exterior lighting; or (vi) create a significant adverse visual impact.
+Proposed accessory structures and additions may be reviewed by the Hillside Building Committee Chair provided the proposed improvements do not: (i) exceed or increase the building height of the main residence; (ii) increase the existing building Footprint by more than 100 square feet; (iii) create more than 100 square feet of additional Disturbed Area; (iv) increase the length of walls by more than 15 lineal feet; (v) propose a significant addition of exterior lighting; or (vi) create a significant adverse visual impact.
 The Chair shall review the submittal for compliance with the goals, purposes, and specific criteria of this ordinance. - II.
-Combined Hillside Committee Review Meeting: The Applicant shall submit all materials outlined in Section 2206 (II) to the Town.
-The Hillside Building Committee shall then review the submittal for compliance with the goals, purposes, and specific criteria of this ordinance and either approve, approve with stipulations or changes, or deny the
+Combined Hillside Committee Review Meeting: The Applicant shall submit all materials outlined in Section 2206 (III) to the Town.
+The Hillside Building Committee shall then review the submittal for compliance with the goals, purposes, and specific criteria of this ordinance and either approve, approve with stipulations or changes, or deny the submittal.
+Minor remodel/additions, site improvements (such as, but not limited to, solar